getavalon/docs/pages/2.0/introduction.md

 	<p style="margin: 0">The safe post-production pipeline</p>
 </div>

+!!! note "Target audience"

+	This section is for readers unfamiliar with Avalon and assumes no prior knowledge.

-Avalon is a Python framework for the post-production pipeline and targets small (5) to mid-sized (15) groups of people producing film with elements of 3d animation.
+Avalon is a Python framework for the post-production pipeline and targets small (5) to mid-sized (25) groups of people producing film with elements of 3d animation.

 **Avalon...**